Helter Skelter (scenario): References to the Beatles and the Book of Revelation

-In Helter Skelter, Bugliosi writes that Manson told "numerous people", including former Ma Barker gang member Alvin Karpis, that "given the chance, he could be much bigger than the Beatles."
+In Helter Skelter, Bugliosi writes that Manson told "numerous people", including former Barker gang member Alvin Karpis, that "given the chance, he could be much bigger than the Beatles."

 In My Life with Charles Manson, Watkins said Manson delivered the Helter Skelter prophecy around a campfire at Myers Ranch.
-As Family members listened to the White Album repeatedly over the following days, they believed it:

-At that point Charlie's credibility seemed indisputable.
+As Family members listened to the White Album repeatedly over the following days, they believed it:At that point Charlie's credibility seemed indisputable.
 For weeks he had been talking of revolution, prophesying it.
 We had listened to him rap; we were geared for it—making music to program the young love.
 Then, from across the Atlantic, the hottest music group in the world substantiates Charlie with an album which is almost blood-curdling in its depiction of violence.
-It was uncanny.

-Watkins said, too, that Manson "spent hours quoting and interpreting Revelation to the Family, particularly verses from chapter 9".
+It was uncanny.Watkins said, too, that Manson "spent hours quoting and interpreting Revelation to the Family, particularly verses from chapter 9".

 Watson wrote that the Bible had "absolutely no meaning in our life in the Family" apart from Revelation chapter 9.
 Manson lived with an aunt and uncle for a period in his childhood when his mother was in prison.
 He later told a counselor that the aunt and uncle had "some marital difficulty until they became interested in religion and became very extreme".

 Beatles songs, as interpreted in the vision

-The following summarizes Vincent Bugliosi's account of statements made to him by Family members Paul Watkins and Brooks Poston and talent scout Gregg Jakobson.
-It includes, too, statements in Tex Watson's autobiography, published years after the Tate-LaBianca murders, and statements of Charles Manson himself to David Dalton.
+The following summarizes Bugliosi's account of statements made to him by Family members Paul Watkins and Brooks Poston and talent scout Gregg Jakobson.
+It also includes statements from Tex Watson's autobiography, published years after the Tate–LaBianca murders, and statements of Manson himself to David Dalton.